Term

 Historically, merchants have been involved in business or trading goods.
 In the 16th century, merchants were local traders like bakers, shopkeepers, and imported or exported goods.
 The value of merchants changed over the years.
 In ancient Greece and Rome, and the Middle East, merchants enjoyed a high position in society because of their line of work.
 Today, merchants are common in society and known as someone who works solely to generate profit, revenue, and cash flow.

-Learn more about print on demand and starting a print-on-demand business.
+Learn more about Print on Demand and starting a Print-on-Demand business.

-Types of Merchants
+Types of merchants

 Wholesalers and retailers are two popular types of merchants.
 Besides them, newer types of merchants like ecommerce merchants have emerged and earned a stake in the marketplace.
 Here’s how each of these merchants operates.

-An ecommerce or online merchant sells products or services over the internet.
+An eCommerce or online merchant sells products or services over the internet.
 There’s a huge difference between an online seller and an online merchant.
 Online sellers just buy products and sell them for profit, whereas online merchants have more responsibilities on their shoulders.
-The ecommerce merchant is not only the caretaker of his inventory but also of the entire financial process.
+The eCommerce merchant is not only the caretaker of his inventory but also of the entire financial process.
 They also build the brand identity and handle the promotion of their products.

-Ecommerce merchants sell products and services online using a website or marketplaces such as Amazon and eBay.
+eCommerce merchants sell products and services online using a website or marketplaces such as Amazon and eBay.
 Third-party sales channels like Shopify and WooCommerce are also great starting points for someone looking to sell online.

-Retail Merchant
+Retail merchant

 A retail merchant, also known as a retailer, buys goods from a wholesaler and sells them to the end-user for a profit.
 Essentially, they act as middlemen between the manufacturer and the customer.
 Manufacturers generate ideas and produce a fine product, while retailers are involved in smoothing the selling process and reaching more customers.

 Manufacturing and marketing are two difficult things to attain, yet both go hand in hand if you want to make a profit.
 Retailers excel at marketing, customer service, and sales.
 After getting the product from the wholesaler at a reduced price, retailers sell it at a margin.
-Wholesale price is always less than retail price, and the price gap is considered the cost of marketing and advertising.
+The wholesale price is always less than the retail price, and the price gap is considered the cost of marketing and advertising.

 For the most part, retailers are resellers who source high-end products to sell to a target market.
 For branding purposes, retailers will repackage a product and sell it under their label.

-Wholesale Merchant
+Wholesale merchant

 A wholesaler or wholesale merchant usually purchases goods in bulk and redistributes them to retailers in small quantities.
 Wholesalers are both resellers and merchants because they buy goods from a manufacturer and resell them to retailers.
 Wholesalers act as a link between the producer and retailer.